-To include the sum of £25,000 in the annual budget for capital expenditure
+- To include the sum of £30,000 in the annual budget for the Forward Maintenance Plan expenditure. - To include a sum of £20,00 in the annual budget to meet the balance required to deliver the Business Plan leisure projects.

+The Parish Council included the sum of £25,000 in the capital expenditure budget for 2018/19 which has enabled the Parish Council to proceed with a number of projects to improve its properties and open spaces.
 The Parish Council included the sum of £21,100 for capital expenditure in its annual budget for 2017/18 for capital improvements to the Council's properties to ensure that they are fit for purpose and well maintained.

-This Business Plan demonstrates that the Parish Council needs to commit to its programme of general maintenance and care of its properties through an annual allocation in its budget for capital expenditure of £25,000.
-The longer term projects to make significant improvements to Council properties or to provide new facilities will require an innovative approach from the Council to investigate new avenues of funding and income to ensure the majority of the financial burden does not fall on the Council Tax payer.
+This Business Plan and the Council's Forward Maintenance Plan demonstrate that the Parish Council needs to commit to its programme of general maintenance and care of its properties through an annual allocation in its budget for forward maintenance of £30,000 and capital projects of £20,000